ytraiba/Bike-Sale/README.md

 # Bike-Sale Market Place

-The goal of this project was to create a marketplace that allows users to rent out their bikes to eachother.
+The goal of this project was to create a marketplace that allows users to rent out their bikes to each other.
 Users can create an account with an email/password or through Google's user authentication.
-To create a new lisiting for your bike, go to the profile page, click 'create new listing, and fill in the necessary information.
+To create a new listing for your bike, go to the profile page, click 'create a new listing', and fill in the necessary information.
 All of my websites scale down to mobile devices, including Bike-Sale.

-## Lessons Learned

-While working on this project I learned how to:

-* Use Firebase to create/authenticate users and store listings in a database.
-* Utilize Google's geocoding API and react-leaflet to display geographic information.
-* Create private routes in react-router using custom hooks.
+I used Firebase to create/authenticate users and store listings in a database, utilized Google's geocoding API and react-leaflet to display geographic information, and created private routes in react-router using custom hooks.
-* Build a beautiful user interface through mobile-first design.

 ## Demo